An Update: Is hydroxychloroquine effective for COVID-19?

-- Limitations in this study were many, and included inability to confirm self-reported COVID-19 exposure, adherence to study drug, starting drug up to 4 days after reported exposure to the virus, and enrollment of a lower-risk population.
+- Limitations in this study were many, and included inability to confirm self-reported COVID-19 exposure, adherence to study drug, starting drug up to 4 days after reported exposure to the virus, lack of survey completion, and enrollment of a lower-risk population.

 I took hydroxychloroquine for COVID-19.
 Is it dangerous?

 There are no known residual side effects for patients who received chloroquine phosphate or hydroxychloroquine for COVID-19 treatment under the emergency use authorization, as stated by the FDA.

 However, you should never self-treat for COVID-19 disease with hydroxychloroquine or any other drug.
 Hydroxychloroquine has not been proven helpful for COVID-19 and may lead to stomach or heart side effects, as well as serious drug interactions.